datadiversitylab/LabOps/README.md

 2. Go back to the main interface and find “File Station”, Within it chose the folder named “docker”,
 3. Head to the “Create” tab and established a new folder named “portainer” in lowercase letters.
 4. Navigate to Control  Panel, and under its menu select “Task Scheduler”,
-5. Next go into the “Create” tab and select “Scheduled Task” then “User-defiend script”.
+5. Next go into the “Create” tab and select “Scheduled Task” then “User-defined script”.
 6. Once this is done, a new window called “Create task” will open.
 Within it there are multiple empty fields that have to be filled as follows:
 ```
 Task: Install Portainer